Codeplain-ai/plain2code_client/Plain-language-specification.md

 ## Non-Functional Requirements

-The top level section `***Non-Functional Requirements:***` is a list of instructions that steer software code implementation and provide details of execution environment.
+The `***Non-Functional Requirements:***` specification is a list of instructions that steer software code implementation and provide details of execution environment.

 Here's an example of a simple instruction specifying only that the Plain specification should be rendered to Python software code.